Lucy Eckersley, A.K.A Punk Biologist is a presenter, biologist and animal wrangler

 Having completed a Masters degree in Wild Animal Biology, from the Royal Veterinary College and London Zoo, Lucy has experience handling practically every type of animal you can think of, living or dead.

 Lucy has performed at the Wellcome Collection, Royal Institution and Royal Veterinary College, as well as schools and museums around London.
 She has worked on public engagement at New Scientist Live for the past two years.
-Recently she accompanied Talent Factory member Aimee Eckert and friends at the British Science Festival, giving a late night science cabaret performance.
+She has accompanied Talent Factory member Aimee Eckert and friends at the British Science Festival, giving a late night science cabaret performance.
 Her recent ScienceShowoff gig comprised of 9 minutes of her explaining why cats are terrible (cognitive dissonance points here, as Lucy loves cats)

 With a special interest in the macabre, many of Lucy’s past presentations have revolved around the use of dead animals in future conservation.
 In particular, a taxidermy Kakapo often makes an appearance.
 Her MSc thesis looked at the state of the Scottish Wildcat population, using skins and skulls.